paulgreg/cli-help/vi.md

 `*` : Search current word accross file (then n/b to go forward/backward)

 ### Edition inside tags
-vat,dat,yat,cat  (visualise,delete,yank,change) a tag
+vat,dat,yat,cat : (visualise,delete,yank,change) a tag
-vit,dit,yit,cit will empty a tag pair va',da',ya',ca'  (visualise,delete,yank,change) text inside quote
+vit,dit,yit,cit : will empty a tag pair va',da',ya',ca' : (visualise,delete,yank,change) text inside quote

 ### Go to last/next change
 `CTRL+i`
 `CTRL+o`

+### Vim Diff
+`do` : Get changes from other window into the current window.
+`dp` : Put the changes from current window into the other window.
+`]c` : Jump to the next change.
+`[c` : Jump to the previous change.
+`Ctrl W + Ctrl W` : Switch to the other split window.